Canadian Healthcare Engineering Society

 6.1.
 The affairs of the Society shall be managed by the Board of Directors.

 6.2.
-The Board of Directors shall consist of the President, Immediate Past President, Vice-President, the Secretary, the Treasurer, and the Chairs of all Chapters.
-The Board of Directors shall be elected by the members of the Society at an AGM or Special Meeting, with the exception of the Immediate Past President who shall be appointed by the Board.
+The Board of Directors shall consist of the Executive Officers of the Society, the Chairs of each Chapter and any additional members as decided by the Board.
+The Board of Directors shall be ratified by the members of the Society at each Annual General Meeting or a Special Meeting from the slate presented.

 6.3.
 Executive officers